Certified Energy Auditor

 *Related experience in energy auditing and/or participating in a team doing energy assessments.

 If you do not meet one of the eligibility criteria above, you can still apply for an in-training certification, CEA-IT.
-In order to gain the in-training certification, you must attend a CEA preparatory training seminar or obtain a degree from an approved training provider, submit the CEA-IT certification application, and pass the CEA certification examination.
+In order to gain the in-training certification, you must attend a CEA preparatory training seminar or obtain a degree from an approved training provider, submit the CEA-IT certification application under step two below, and pass the CEA certification examination.
 The CEA-IT certification is valid for six years, which allows you time to meet the full CEA certification eligibility requirements.

 Step One: Register for the CEA Training Seminar of Your Choice